hammackj/projmgr/README.md

 	% projmgr --create-file
 	[*] An empty ~/.projmgr has been created.
 Please edit and fill in the correct values.

 This will create a empty skeleton config file, ~/.projmgr, edit this file.
-The file is a simple yaml configuration file structured like this
+The file is a simple yaml configuration file structured like this:

 	rubyvirustotal:
 	  name: ruby-virustotal